 \section{Introduction}

-Although directly responsible for our everyday actions, understanding the human brain has remained elusive due to approximately 86 billion neurons, 100 trillion synapses (connections between neurons), and an uncertain number of non-neuronal cells~\cite{herculano2009human}.
-Its inner workings and diverse processes are still largely unknown, as is the precise number of neurons~\cite{10.1093/brain/awae390}.
-Some aspects, however, are known.
-For example, there is undeniable evidence that synapses change in response to lesions~\cite{Butz2013} or learning~\cite{bennett2018rewiring, la2020brain} and in the development phase~\cite{FANDAKOVA2020100764}.
-This fact, along with the ethical concerns and limitations of experiments with human subjects, makes simulations of brain development essential for understanding the larger organizational principles at play.
+Despite being directly involved in our daily activities, comprehending the human brain remains challenging because of its estimated 86 billion neurons, 100 trillion synapses (neural connections), and an uncertain count of non-neuronal cells~\cite{herculano2009human}.
+Its internal mechanisms and various functions are still largely mysterious, including the exact neuron count~\cite{10.1093/brain/awae390}.
+Nevertheless, some elements are established.
+For instance, there is compelling evidence that synapses adapt to injuries~\cite{Butz2013}, learning~\cite{bennett2018rewiring, la2020brain}, and developmental stages~\cite{FANDAKOVA2020100764}.
+Given this reality, combined with ethical issues and experimental constraints involving human participants, modeling brain development through simulations becomes crucial for grasping the broader organizational principles at work.